 Locating Source Media and Codewords

-Now that you have backed up your system and important data files, you need to locate the source media needed for the cold-install or update:
+Now that you have backed up your system and important data files, locate the source media needed for the cold-install or update.
+See the section called, "Media Kit Contents" on page 26 for more information.